What is EGPA?

 How is EGPA diagnosed?

 EGPA can be difficult to diagnose because there are no widely accepted diagnostic criteria.
-Although there is no specific test for an EGPA diagnosis, the levels and percentage of eosinophils in the blood, in combination with other symptoms, can suggest a diagnosis of EGPA.
+Although there is no specific test for an EGPA diagnosis, the levels and percentage of eosinophils in the blood, in combination with other symptoms, can suggest a Churg-Strauss diagnosis.

 In addition, symptoms of EGPA can be similar to other diseases.
 For all these reasons, a combination of factors may be considered for a diagnosis, including:

 - Signs and symptoms